Marianushrat/Custom-Ftp-Server-Socket/README.md

 DOWNLOAD_SUCCESS: sample.txt
 ```

-After a successful download, the file will appear in:
+The downloaded file will be saved inside:

 ```text
 client_files/